Geranium

 and dietary supplements.

-[0022] The dry extracts of the invention may be processed together
+[0022] The dry extracts of the invention may be processed

-powders, granulates, pellets, tablets, capsules or coated tablets.
+preparations such as powders, granulates, pellets, tablets,

-Excipients suitable for use may be the customary fillers, binders,
+capsules or coated tablets.
+Excipients suitable for use may be

-agents and coating agents for coated tablets.
-The customary
+optionally, aroma and flavouring agents and coating agents for

-excipient oils and fats may be used as fillers in the preparation
+coated tablets.
+The customary excipient oils and fats may be

-of soft capsules; the shell of the soft capsules may be made of
+of the soft capsules may be made of gelatine, for example.
+The

-gelatine, for example.
-The dry extracts according to the invention
+dry extracts according to the invention may be processed with

-may be processed with the customary excipients to obtain liquid
+the customary excipients to obtain liquid preparations such as

-preparations such as solutions, sprays, emulsions and suspensions.
+solutions, sprays, emulsions and suspensions.
+Common solvents,

-which corresponds to 2 to 1,000 mg, preferably 5 to 400 mg, and
+corresponds to 2 to 1,000 mg, preferably 5 to 400 mg, and

 especially preferably 10 to 200 mg of dry residue of the liquid